abaleem/every-breath-you-take/README.md

 Place the preprocess.R files one folder level above the Raw Files directory and the preprocessed files will be generated. **This may take up to 10 to 15 minutes**

 **TBD**: Setup a google drive where you can download the preprocessed data directly from.

+## App

+[Click here to view the final app.](http://shiny.evl.uic.edu:3838/g3/Every_Breath_You_Take/).
+This app was optimized to run on screen in Electronic Visualization Lab at UIC [Click here to find more about EVL](https://www.youtube.com/watch?v=4VdBnH9_47E) but also runs reasonably on desktop screen. **Please set your browser zoom level to ~50% for optimal experience.

+You can also compile and run it locally by run app.R in RStudio.
+Make sure you have followed all the instructions above to install all libraries and download and preprocess all the relevent data before running the app.

+## Navigating

+Once you click on the link, the application will consist of five tabs on the sidebar for navigation purposes.
+The detailed description of the tab functionalities are as follows.

+**Annual Data:**
+Under Annual Tab, the application enables the user to choose a year from 1990 to 2018, then a State and County (either from the default list or from the list of all state/counties)
+1. The user will be able to see the AQI Category days and Pollutant Data in Pie Chart, Bar Chart, and Table format.
+2. The user will then be able to see the changing trends in pollutants and AQI values over the years from 1990 to 2018.
+The user has the option here to choose what pollutant/Type of AQI values to plot in the line graph.
+3. Then, we have these data displayed in the format of a table in terms of percentage, the user can search for a particular year.
+4. The application then displays the heat map for the pollutants, this heat map displays the relative badness of the selected pollutant across the US.
+The user can choose the pollutant from the options to see that pollutant's effect across the US.
+The user has the slider to choose to rank the number of relatively badly affected counties for that pollutant.
+For example, if the user sets the slider to 100, then the map shows the top 100 counties that are most affected by that selected pollutant.
+Apart from this, the user has the option to choose the heat map color and value breaks.
+The user can also hover over the map to see the details of each county.
+5. The same kind of heat map is given for the AQI values.
+The user can choose between Max AQI values, 90th Percentile, and Median AQI value for the selected year.
+The user also has the option to choose the color and breaks here as well.
+6. The user will see a county map to show the location of that particular county in the United States.

+**Daily Data:**
+Now under Daily Data tab,
+1. The user will be able to see a stacked bar chart which shows the contribution of each AQI days in percentage for each month of the selected year.
+2. Then, the user can see a line chart which shows the AQI value of each day in the selected year with a major pollutant of that day.
+3. Also, the user will be able to see the table of the contribution of each AQI days for each month of the selected year.

+**Hourly Data:**
+This functionality is available only for the year 2018.
+The user can choose any date from the date picker given in the tab.
+Once the user chooses the data, the application loads the list of data available for that particular date chosen (Pollutants, Wind, and Temp).
+From the checkboxes, the user can select any number of plots that to be plotted in the line graph to compare the pollutants along with Wind and Temperature data.
+The user can also choose the units in which he can view the data.

+**Hong Kong:**
+The data is available for the last 90 days for the country.
+The user can choose any of the dates from the data picker given.
+Once the user chooses a site(location), the available data for that date loads and the user can select from the checkboxes the pollutants which are to be plotted.
+The daily and monthly data is also plotted in the line graph for Hong Kong.
+Also, the user will be able to see the location of the Site chosen in a Leaflet map.

+**About:**
+This tab contains information about the coursework, who developed the project, what libraries are being used to visualize the data and the data source from which the data is downloaded.
+This section also contains some information about the description of the application and the purpose of doing this project.